Skip To Main Content

 Winter–Spring 2026: Community Engagement

-The committee will share initial options and gather community feedback through public meetings and events.
-Input will be used to refine both recommendations and the timeline.
+The committee will share initial options and gather community input through meetings and public events.
+Feedback will be used to refine both recommendations and timelines.

-The final plan will reflect community voice and may include proposals for facilities optimization, school consolidation, and bond planning—with a detailed timeline for decision-making and next steps.
+The final plan will reflect community input and may include proposals for facility optimization, school consolidation, and potential bond planning, along with a detailed timeline for decisions and next steps.

-SSD and the Board will review the committee’s recommendations.
-A bond and/or Mill Levy Override (MLO) may be considered based on identified needs.
-SSD remains committed to fiscal transparency and continuous community engagement.
+SSD and the Board will review committee recommendations.
+A bond and/or Mill Levy Override may be considered based on identified needs.
+The district remains committed to fiscal transparency and ongoing community engagement.

-Summit School District is committed to student success, responsible stewardship, and collaborative planning for the future.
+Summit School District remains committed to student success, responsible stewardship, and collaborative planning for the future.

 Summit School District Facilities Master Plan: Community FAQ